webhasan/hubspot-gtm-datalayer/README.md

-# GTM dataLayer for Hubspot From Tracking with Submission Values
+# GTM dataLayer for Hubspot From Tracking Including Submission Values

 ### How to use
 1. In Google Tag Manager, create a new tag as a custom HTML tag.